tharunmandava/expense-manager/readme.md

 #### ASAP

 - [ ] share url not working on mobile
+- [ ] if group deleted it needs to be removed from localstorage for all users
 - [ ] edgecase of paid_by user does not take part in payment(user is not added to   expense_participants)
 - [ ] group name re-rendering everytime tab switches, need it to be there as long as user is inside group and browsing
 - [ ] moving navlinks to the right most corner
 - [ ] settings page
+- [ ] adding a slider for expense amount(for nibba)

 - [ ] create drop down for add group by url